konscodes/client-code/docs/XML_MIGRATION_GUIDE.md

   END as status,
   o.OrderDate::timestamp as "createdAt",
   COALESCE(o.OrderAddTime::timestamp, o.OrderDate::timestamp) as "updatedAt",
-  CONCAT_WS(' | ', o.OrderID, o.OrderType, o.OrderComments) as "notesInternal",
+  o.OrderType as "orderType",
-  o.OrderName as "notesPublic",
+  o.OrderName as "orderTitle",
   8.5 as "taxRate",
   20 as "globalMarkup",
   'USD' as currency